;

 Directions

-• Step 3 In a small bowl, whisk together egg, garlic powder, and coconut milk.
+• Step 1 In a large bowl, whisk together almond flour and coconut flour with salt.